YubicoLabs/yed-spoke-example/docs/docs/prereqs.md

 # Prerequisites

-Before we continue with this guide, please ensure that you have read and completed the prerequisites below.
+Before you continue, please ensure that you have read and completed the prerequisites below.

 ## Prerequisites